 Though the medium of design has now shifted from the sketchpad to the screen, there are still those who prefer to sketch by hand.
 Nonetheless, it’s rare to find anyone within the design industry who produces a hard copy of a design without a digital file to back it up.
 After all, paper drawings are just physical records.
-Designers and engineers need to convert these drawings to fully editable vector designs so they can use them in CAD.
+Designers and engineers need to convert blueprints to CAD.

 This guide covers everything you need to know about scanning a design into the computer, and converting the resulting raster file into a CAD-friendly vector format.